-I found these heavy duty hooks at Lowes I believe.
+I found these heavy-duty hooks at Lowes I believe.
 Here’s some kinda like it on Amazon.
 I could find the exact thing on there so you could look at them.
-We screwed the hooks onto the post and secured the post in the ground, and the water hang beautifully on there.
-This is a 3.5 gallon waterer I believe and they are very heavy, but the hooks have no issues holding the weight!!
+We screwed the hooks onto the post and secured the post in the ground, and the water hangs beautifully on there.
+This is a 3.5-gallon waterer I believe and they are very heavy, but the hooks have no issues holding the weight!!

 Let me know what you think about our Trailer Chicken Coop in the comments!

 Have questions?
 Leave me a comment!

 I would love to know what you think, Please leave me a comment!
 Thank you for visiting. 🙂